An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

 In the process of enumerating all the size-$k$ subgraphs containing the vertex 5, the algorithm visits the neighbor vertices of the current subgraph $S$ in a depth-first search way.
-For instance, starting from the enumeration node $[\{5\},\{\},\{1,3,4\}]$, we remove the vertex 4 that is at the end of $F$ and append it to $S$ first.
+For instance, starting from the enumeration node $[\{5\},\{\},\{1,3,4\},3]$, we remove the vertex 4 that is at the end of $F$ and append it to $S$ first.
 Then, the neighbor vertex 2 of the vertex 4 is visited and appended to $S$.
-When we arrive at the enumeration node $[\{5,4,2\},\{\},\{1,3\}]$, the algorithm returns to the parent enumeration node as there are no more vertices that are marked as open neighbors in $F$.
+When we arrive at the enumeration node $[\{5,4,2\},\{\},\{1,3\},0]$, the algorithm returns to the parent enumeration node as there are no more vertices that are marked as permitted neighbors in $F$.
+Since no solution is found, the algorithm appends each visited vertex to the end of $T$ by line 38 before returning the parent enumeration node (e.g., before backtracking to $[\{5,4\},\{\},\{1,3,2\},1]$, vertex 2 is added to $T$; before backtracking to $[\{5\},\{\},\{1,3,4\},3]$, we add vertex 4 to $T$).
+In the enumeration node $[\{5\},\{\},\{1,3,4\},3]$, before visiting vertex 3, vertex 4 is appended to $N$ by line 40.

-In the implementation, we use a global Boolean array $B$ with a fixed length of $|V|$ to record the existence of the vertices in $S$, $N$, and $F$ ($v\in N(u)\backslash (S \cup N \cup F)$), where each array index of $B$ corresponds to a vertex and the true value denotes that the vertex is in $S$, $N$ or $F$.
-As an example, for the enumeration node $[\{5,4,2\},\{\},\{1,3\}]$, the values of $B$ are $\{false,true,true,true,true,true\}$.
-With the Boolean array $B$, we can perform the check if a vertex is in $S$, $N$, and $F$ in $\mathcal{O}(1)$ time.
-Since no solution is found, the algorithm returns to the parent enumeration node and appends the visited vertex to the end of a global list $T$ (line 29).
-Similarly, we also use a global Boolean array with a fixed length of $V$ to represent the existences of the vertices in $T$ .
-Thus, we can check if a vertex is in $T$ in $\mathcal{O}(1)$ time (line 16).